VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 ### Books

 If reading is an effective way to learn for you, you should always be reading a code-teaching book.
 I find good code teaching books in two ways: through recommendations and reading reviews on blogs and Amazon.
 Here are a few books I read while learning to code (and since being hired) that might be good for you.
-Again, these books have a slant toward my language of choice -- python.
+Again, these books have a slant toward my language of choice—python.
 You'll have to go searching for the books that work for you.

 - **[*The Complete Software Developer's Career Guide*](https://simpleprogrammer.com/products/careerguide/) by John Sonmez**: This was a book I picked up early while learning to program and found immensely valuable.
 This blog article is inspired in large part by this book.
 John does a great job describing what it takes to become a software developer and to self-educate to achieve that goal, and he has a lot more advice about growing your career *after* getting hired as well.
 - **[*Effective python*](https://effectivepython.com/) by Brett Slatkin**: This book teaches python programming concepts for writing best-practice python code.
 He details ideas and ways of thinking that I didn't get from my introductory python masterclass.